 The “legalize it” trend is building around cannabis as of late.
 In 2018, Canada legalized the plant for adult recreational use.
 Across the United States, there’s a wave of decriminalization or legalization, and more states have had some sort of cannabis reform than not.
-Now, there’s a strong argument that the federal government will legalize the plant for adult use on a countrywide scale.
+Now, there’s a strong argument that the U.S. may legalize adult use of recreational marijuana on a federal level.

-The cannabis reform in North America and around the world is leading to the emergence of an entirely new industry.
-The emergence of the cannabis industry is expected to be a key driver of economic growth and tax dollars, as well as creating several opportunities for investors.
+Cannabis reform in North America and around the world is leading to the emergence of an entirely new industry.
+The emergence of the cannabis industry is expected to be a key driver of economic growth and tax dollars, and create several opportunities for investors.

 Investing in the cannabis industry, or any other emerging industry, has its perks.
 Getting in on the ground floor allows investors to take part in strong long-run growth as the industry takes hold, and it’s believed the cannabis sector has plenty of growth ahead.
 Grand View Research estimates that the industry will be worth well more than $70 billion annually by the year 2027.

 Considering the overwhelming potential for growth in the space, investors are excited about getting involved.
 Before you do so, there are a few details you need to know.

 Pro tip: David and Tom Gardener are two of the best stock pickers.
 Their Motley Fool Stock Advisor recommendations have increased 563% compared to just 131.1% for the S&P 500.
 If you would have invested in Netflix when they first recommended the company, your investment would be up more than 21,000%.
 Learn more about Motley Fool Stock Advisor.